 The Money Purchase Annual Allowance (MPAA)

-In the tax year 2016-17, if you start to take money from your defined contribution pension, this can trigger a lower annual allowance of £10,000 (the MPAA).
-That means you’ll only receive tax relief on pension contributions of up to 100% of your earnings or £10,000, whichever is the lower.
+In the tax year 2021/22, if you start to take money from your defined contribution pension, this can trigger a lower annual allowance known as the Money Purchase Annual Allowance or MPAA.

-Whether the lower £10,000 annual allowance applies depends on how you access your pension pot and there are some complicated rules around this.
+Whether the MPAA applies depends on how you access your pension pot and there are some complicated rules around this.

 As a basic guide though, the main situations when you’ll trigger the MPAA are:

-- If you start to take ad-hoc lump sums from your pension pot
+- if you take your entire pension pot as a lump sum or start to take ad-hoc lump sums from your pension pot

-- If you put your pension pot money into an income drawdown fund and start to take income.
+- if you put your pension pot money into a flexible income product (also known as pension drawdown) and start to take income

-And you won’t trigger it if you take:
+And you won’t normally trigger it if you:

-- a tax-free cash lump sum and buy an annuity (an insurance product that gives you a guaranteed income for life)
+- take a tax-free cash lump sum and buy a lifetime annuity that provides a guaranteed income for life that either stays level or increases

-- a tax-free cash lump sum and put your pension pot into an income drawdown product but don’t take any income from it.
+- take a tax-free cash lump sum and put your pension pot into a flexible income product (also known as pension drawdown) but don’t take any income from it

 You can’t carry over any unused MPAA to another tax year.